pmdjdias/ua_computerVision/#02 - Introduction to OpenCV/README.md

 Read again the lena.jpg image (`Aula_02_ex_01.py`) and create a copy of the image (function `copy`).
 Access the pixels values of the copied image, set to 0 every pixel of the copy image whose intensity value is less than 128 in the original image, you can access a given pixel as an array image[x,y].
 Display the original image and the modified image.
 Modify the code to allow reading the name of the gray-level image from the command line.
 Do not forget to import the system library (`import sys`) to allow the access to the command line arguments (`sys.argv[1]`).
-Run the code wit other images available of your choice (see directory images).
+Run the code with images with different format (see directory images and use for example the orchid.bmp).
+Analyze the image parameteres dosplayed by the program.

 ## 2.2 - Simple mathematical operation: image subtraction
 Based on the previous example, create a new program that reads and displays the two image deti.bmp and deti.jpg.